enckse/pyxstitch/README.md

 cat test.py | pyxstitch --file .py
 # or
 cat test.py | pyxstitch --guess
+# or tell it which pygments parser to use
+cat test.py | pyxstitch --lexer python
 ```

 will chcek the syntax of the file (or attempt to)